sarthakgrover/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a network measurement and data analysis researcher.
-I enjoy working with IoTs, analyzing Internet usage and reliability, and developing solutions to make network usage more secure.
+I'm a network analysis and security researcher.
+I enjoy working with home networks & IoTs, analyzing Internet usage and reliability, and developing solutions to make our networks more secure.